BTCapsule/BTCapsule_Android/README.md

 Once BTCapsule is set up, it is very important that you disable internet access and never allow internet on the Android device again.
 BTCapsule can run on practically any Android device, so it is recommended that you purchase the cheapest phone you can find.

 BTCapsule is not a hot wallet.
-It creates a "paper wallet" and is for serious HODLers.
+It creates a "paper wallet" and is for serious HODLers only.
 Once Bitcoin is sent to the P2SH address, you must redeem the entire amount (minus miner fees).
 Any amount that is not redeemed will go to the miners, so quadruple check before you redeem.

 **How to use BTCapsule on Android**